Agribusiness

 “When fields aren’t tilled, pesticides are often used to kill weeds."

-Farming isn't always easy, but anyone can eat vegan.
+Farming isn't always easy, but you and I can easily change what we eat.

-in slaughterhouses, meat packing plants, and in the fields.
+As meat production expands, workers struggle in slaughterhouses, meat packing plants, and in fields.

 "'If slaughterhouses had glass walls, we’d all be vegetarians', Paul McCartney".